nsfcac/http-prompt/README.md

 `$ cd redfish/v1`

 One can now see auto completion option enabled with redfish-prompt.

+The tool differs from http-prompt in that it will load the Redfish OpenAPI description files from the DMTF web site automatically upon start.
+This can still be replaced by any other OpenAPI description, for example a newer or customized specification file, using the `--spec` option.
+You can save the loaded specification as a Python pickled object locally by specifying the `--savespec` option.
+This will write it into local storage in a location printed on the console.
+(This location varies depending on the operating system, following the convention used by http-prompt and httpie, but is always echoed to the output when this occurs.)
+Future lauches of redfish-prompt will use this savedspec file and bypass reading the OpenAPI description from the web, as a convenience for speed and offline usage.
+To restore the original behavior, remove the savedspec file from the local storage.

 ## Testing
 The functionality of the tool can be tested by running a Mockup server.